Shipment Inspection

 For conveyor belt setups:

-- After starting the inspection, the system begins monitoring the conveyor
+- After starting the inspection, the system will initiate cameras streams and begin monitoring the conveyor (follow the state indicators in the UI)

 - As each unit moves into the camera's field of view, the system automatically captures images